bobbingwide/oik-clone/README.md

 Prototype for WordPress Multi Site cloned sites

 ## Changelog
+# 0.9
+* Changed: Improved detection of IDs for informal relationship mapping.
+Only maps IDs with selected parameter names.
+* Fixed: oik_clone_add_attachment() no longer calls oik_clone_edit_attachments(); too early
+* Changed: Added logic to perform mapping of "_bw_image_link" post meta when stored as an integer, representing a post ID

 # 0.8
 * Added: "oik_clone_apply_informal_mapping" filter and functions to apply informal relationship mapping on the target
 * Added: "oik_clone_build_list" filter and function to identify informal relationships